 Pearls and Other Issues

 Once the diagnosis of syphilis has been made, the management is with an interprofessional team since the infection can affect almost every organ in the body.
-These patients need close follow up by the cardiologist, neurologist, dermatologist, internist, ophthalmologist, obstetrician, and the infectious disease expert.
-The patient must be followed by the infectious disease nurse to ensure that the treatment is working and the patient is compliant with therapy.
-The patient's partner has to be investigated and treated if positive.
-If the patient with syphilis is pregnant, close follow up with an obstetrician is highly recommended.
+These patients need close follow-up by the cardiologist, neurologist, dermatologist, internist, primary care, ophthalmologist, obstetrician, gynecologist, urologist, and infectious disease expert.
+The patient must be followed by an infectious disease specialist, gynecologist, urologist, or primary care to ensure that the treatment works and the patient is compliant with therapy.
+The patient's partner should be examined and treated if necessary.
+If a patient with syphilis is or becomes pregnant, close follow-up with an obstetrician is highly recommended.

-The outlook for most patients who are compliant with treatment is good, but those who delay or fail to comply with treatment can develop life-threatening complications.
+The outlook for most patients who are compliant with treatment is good, but those who delay or fail to comply with therapy can develop life-threatening complications.

 (Click Image to Enlarge)